 In this project, we study how does a meme spread on the network.
 We study real-world meme spreading datasets to observe the role of core nodes in making a meme viral.
 We further study the impact of core-periphery and community structure on the meme spreading.
 Based on our observations, we proposed a meme spreading model using penta-level classification of edges in the network.
 The proposed spreading model is verified using Twitter datasets.

-Research Fellow | March 2020 to Present | Netherlands
+Research Fellow | March 2020 to February 2023 | Netherlands

 Postdoctoral Fellow | November 2018 to March 2020 | Singapore